 Also opening this weekend is The Lazarus Effect, which pulled a reported $350,000 from 8pm and later shows last night.
 By comparison, last April's Oculus earned $480,000 from Thursday night shows.

 By Daniel Garris

-Warner's American Sniper took in $3.67 million on Thursday to lead the daily box office for a fourteenth straight day.
-The blockbuster Clint Eastwood directed film starring Bradley Cooper was down 4 percent from Wednesday and down a significant 52 percent from last Thursday.
-American Sniper easily led the weekly box office with $81.32 million for the frame.
-That was down a healthy 39 percent from the previous week and places the film's domestic total at $217.09 million after two weeks of wide release.
+Warner's American Sniper took in $0.822 million to remain in third place.
+The blockbuster Clint Eastwood directed film starring Bradley Cooper was up 4 percent over Wednesday and down just 29 percent from last Thursday.
+American Sniper placed in fifth for the week with $13.45 million.
+That represented a 40 percent decline from the previous frame and places the film's total gross at $323.41 million after 42 days of wide release.

 By Alex Edghill